 - Health care has been an area where patients lodge lots of complaints.
-With the advent of QR code, wait lines have been dramatically reduced and overall efficiency has been increased.
+With the advent of QR codes, wait lines have been dramatically reduced and overall efficiency has been increased.

 Using QR codes effectively to boost business in China